Pete Dunne: New Catch Republic; Los Americanos (2024–present)

 Butch reunited with Tyler Bate, who got promoted to SmackDown on 5 January 2024 at SmackDown: New Year's Revolution, to reform British Strong Style.
 On 19 January episode of SmackDown, Butch returned to his original ring name, Pete Dunne, and they defeated Pretty Deadly in a rematch from SmackDown: New Year's Revolution.
 On 23 February episode of SmackDown, the team was renamed to New Catch Republic.
 New Catch Republic won the Undisputed WWE Tag Team Championship Contender Series for an Undisputed WWE Tag Team Championship match at Elimination Chamber: Perth, but failed to defeat The Judgment Day (Finn Bálor and Damian Priest) for the titles at the event.
 At Night 1 of WrestleMania XL, New Catch Republic participated in a six-pack tag team ladder match for the Undisputed WWE Tag Team Championship, but failed to win any of the tag titles.
 At 2024 WWE Draft, New Catch Republic were drafted to the Raw brand in the supplemental draft.
 In July, Bate was reportedly sidelined for a torn pectoral muscle after he suffered an injury, putting the team on hiatus.

 On the March 31, 2025 edition of Raw, New Catch Republic made their tag team return.
-On the July 28, 2025 episode of Raw, Dunne portrayed the third version of the masked character El Grande Americano along with El Grande Americano and Tyler Bate collectively known as Los Americanos.
+On the July 28, 2025 episode of Raw, Dunne portrayed a decoy version of the masked character El Grande Americano along with Tyler Bate, collectively known as Los Americanos.
 In the same month, it was reported that Dunne had begun working as a producer for WWE's sister promotion Lucha Libre AAA Worldwide.
 On the September 29 episode of Raw, he was given the new name Rayo Americano while Bate was given the name Bravo Americano.